| Y |

 - the startling, breathtaking CGI character

-of the fighting medieval knight in a stained-glass window who jumps
+of the fighting medieval knight in a stained-glass window who jumped

 to life - a pioneering moment in visual effects -- the first all-digital